Zanzibar Revolution: Background

 By 1964, the country was a constitutional monarchy ruled by Sultan Jamshid bin Abdullah.
-Zanzibar had a population of around 230,000 Africans—some of whom claimed Persian ancestry and were known locally as Shirazis—and also contained significant minorities in the 50,000 Arabs and 20,000 South Asians, who were prominent in business and trade.
-The various ethnic groups were becoming mixed and the distinctions between them had blurred; according to one historian, an important reason for the general support for Sultan Jamshid was his family's ethnic diversity.
-However, the island's Arab inhabitants, as the major landowners, were generally wealthier than the Africans and enjoyed access to higher quality social services, such as health and education, than Africans.
+Zanzibar had a population of around 230,000 Africans—some of whom claimed Persian ancestry and were known locally as Shirazis—and also contained significant minorities of 50,000 Arabs and 20,000 South Asians, who had long been prominent in business and trade.
+The various ethnic groups were becoming mixed by intermariage and the distinctions among them had blurred; according to one historian, an important reason for the general support for Sultan Jamshid was his family's ethnic diversity.

+But the island's Arab inhabitants were the major landowners, and were generally wealthier than the Africans.
+They enjoyed access to higher quality social services, such as health and education, than Africans.
 Apart from that, British authority considered Zanzibar as an Arab country and always held a position of supporting the Arab minority to stay in power.

-As a result, with the approach of the withdrawal of the British, the major political parties organised themselves largely along ethnic lines, with Arabs dominating the Zanzibar Nationalist Party (ZNP) and Africans the Afro-Shirazi Party (ASP).
-The ZNP looked towards Egypt as its model, which caused some tensions with the British officials on the islands, but for centuries Zanzibar had been dominated by its Arab ruling class, and the Colonial Office could not imagine a Zanzibar ruled by black Africans.
+With the approach of the withdrawal of the British in the early 1960s, the major political parties organised largely along ethnic lines, with Arabs dominating the Zanzibar Nationalist Party (ZNP) and Africans the Afro-Shirazi Party (ASP).
+The ZNP looked towards Egypt as its model, which caused some tensions with the British officials on the islands.
+On the other hand, for centuries Zanzibar had been dominated by its Arab ruling class, and the Colonial Office could not imagine a Zanzibar ruled by black Africans.

 In January 1961, as part of the process of British withdrawal from the islands, the island's authorities drew up constituencies and held democratic elections.
-Both the ASP and the ZNP won 11 of the available 22 seats in Zanzibar's Parliament, so further elections were held in June, with the number of seats increased to 23.
-The ZNP entered into a coalition with the Zanzibar and Pemba People's Party (ZPPP) and this time took 13 seats, while the ASP, despite receiving the most votes, won just 10.
+The ASP and the ZNP each won 11 of the available 22 seats in Zanzibar's Parliament, so further elections were held in June, with the number of seats increased to 23.
+The ZNP entered into a coalition with the Zanzibar and Pemba People's Party (ZPPP) and this time took 13 seats, while the ASP, despite receiving the most votes, won 10.
 Electoral fraud was suspected by the ASP, and civil disorder broke out, resulting in 68 deaths.
 To maintain control, the coalition government banned the more radical opposition parties, filled the civil service with its own appointees, and politicised the police.